2023 SOUTHERN OPEN DERBY RULES

 ATTENDANCE IS REQUIRED FOR ONE MEMBER FROM EACH BOAT

-Awards presentation on Sunday July 16th at 1:30pm
+• Awards presentation on Sunday July 14th Following Weigh-in

 Where: